squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 :octicons-unlock-24: Feature flag

 When _integration_ is enabled, the table of contents is rendered as part of the navigation for viewports above `1220px`, but remains as-is on mobile.
-This can be enabled via `mkdocs.yml`:
+Add the following lines to `mkdocs.yml`:

 ``` yaml
 theme: